SurgicalInformatics/mover_waveform/README.md

 ## Issues

-1. Lack of data dictionary about waveform types.
+1. Is there a data dictionary for the waveform data.
 What's the difference between 'ECG1' and 'GE_ECG'?
-2. Some samples have inconsistent waveforms.
+2. Is there existing open source cleaning code for inconsistent waveforms?
 The half of 'ECG1' is a straight line, for example (id=696793e068608e7c)

 ![id=696793e068608e7c](./fig/ecg2.png)